This article appeared in Knife Magazine in January 2022.

 By Daniel C. Lawson, Attorney and Knife Expert

 It is prudent for those in the knife community to be aware of the aspects of knife law that often escape our attention.
-While many of us might know what styles or blade length may lawfully be carried in the state in which we live, the consequences of even a simple possession violation can be far more profound than what is perceived.
+While many of us might know what styles or blade lengths may lawfully be carried in the state in which we live, the consequences of even a simple possession violation can be far more profound than what is perceived.

 Almost 41 million U.S. drivers are issued speeding tickets yearly.
 For most, such a citation is the extent of our experience and exposure to the system that metes out punishments for transgressions of the rules.
 Typically, the entire process involves 15 minutes stopped along a highway and then mailing a check along with a signed copy of the citation.
 Traffic violations are usually classified as summary offenses.
-There is neither social stigma nor collateral consequences apart from “points’ assessed against one’s operator’s license with very rare exceptions.
+There is neither social stigma nor collateral consequences apart from “points’ assessed against one’s operator’s license, with very rare exceptions.

 Violations of knife laws are usually misdemeanors, although simple non-aggravated possessory violations can be a felony in some states.
 The criminal justice system handles these offenses in a much more stringent manner, and long-term or permanent consequences attend.

 In April of 1986, one Terry Freeman was driving in New York State when a law enforcement officer stopped him.
 Freeman had a “billy” in his vehicle and was charged with a violation of N.Y.
 Penal Law § 265.01 captioned “Criminal possession of a weapon in the fourth degree.”
-This section also applies to various knives, including a “dangerous knife” which according to the law of that State:
+This section also applies to various knives, including a “dangerous knife” which, according to the law of that State:

 maybe a common utilitarian knife unmodified or not designed as a weapon, but nevertheless deemed dangerous by reason of the circumstances of possession and/or the ‘context of activity’.